Business Opportunities in Iceland

 A large number of overseas investors have located business opportunities and established new plants in Iceland, in a range of industries.
 Power-intensive industrial production, mainly focusing on metals, has led the foreign investment field to date.

 Now, growing numbers of investors are acquiring stakes in dynamic high-tech enterprises, or making strategic purchases in production and services related to their own international activities.
 They have found an investor-friendly environment with high professional standards in all the support services that a business launch needs.
+A number of regional investment promotion agencies are willing to assist investors seeking more detailed local information.

 Iceland has one of the world's most reliable power infrastructure and 100% of the electricity is produced using renewable hydro and geothermal resources.
 Iceland offers long term energy contracts and you can cut cost and minimize your carbon footprint.
 Scalable locations are available with advanced infrastructure.